Stanisław Modzelewski: Modus operandi

-Modzelewski murdered women between the ages of 18 and 87 by strangling them with a scarf or with his bare hands.
+Modzelewski committed his first murder in 1952.
+He murdered women between the ages of 18 and 87 by strangling them with a scarf or with his bare hands.
 He took valuables as well as useless objects from his victims which he then threw away.
 He executed them with utmost cruelty.
 The murders also had a sexual motive.
 The lower part of the victims' bodies were nude and the arrangement of the corpse suggested a penetration of genital organs.
 Modzelewski was a sadist but it was not verified whether he tortured the victims before or after the murder.